GolamMostafa1004/homeassistant-iotopen/README.md

-📘 IoT Open – Home Assistant Integration
+IoT Open – Home Assistant Integration

-A custom Home Assistant integration for IoT Open (Lynx) that enables full interaction between your Lynx installation and Home Assistant using the REST API.
+This repository contains a custom Home Assistant integration for IoT Open (Lynx).
+It enables Home Assistant to interact with an IoT Open installation through the REST API and provides tools for managing DeviceX and FunctionX directly from Home Assistant.

+The integration follows standard Home Assistant development patterns, including config_flow, DataUpdateCoordinator, translations, and service implementations.

+Overview

 This integration allows you to:

-🔗 Connect your IoT Open installation to Home Assistant

-📡 Discover FunctionX objects as Home Assistant entities

-📊 Retrieve live data via the Status API

-🛠 Manage DeviceX and FunctionX directly from Home Assistant

-🧩 Assign metadata, units, names, device IDs, icons, and more

-The integration follows official Home Assistant development patterns, including config_flow, DataUpdateCoordinator, translations, and service definitions.

-🚀 Features
-🧱 Data Model

-One HA config entry = one IoT Open installation

-DeviceX → Physical devices in IoT Open (e.g., KNX gateways, IoT controllers, sensor hubs)

-FunctionX → Logical datapoints (temperature, humidity, switch, boolean, etc.)

-Status API → Retrieves live values based on topic_read

-📥 What the Integration Does

-Uses IoT Open API v2 over HTTPS with X-API-Key authentication

-Periodically:

-Lists FunctionX for the installation

-Reads meta.topic_read for each function

-Fetches latest status samples

-Creates/updates Home Assistant entities

-Automatically groups entities:

-If meta.device_id is set → entities grouped under the correct DeviceX

-Otherwise → grouped under the Installation device

-🛠 Manage IoT Open from Home Assistant

-The integration exposes HA services that let you perform platform maintenance directly from Home Assistant:

-➕ Create DeviceX

-➖ Delete DeviceX

-➕ Create FunctionX

-➖ Delete FunctionX

-🔗 Assign FunctionX → DeviceX via meta.device_id

-🏷 Set metadata on both DeviceX and FunctionX (name, unit, icon, public, etc.)

-This makes it possible to automate IoT Open management using HA automations and scripts.

-📋 Requirements

-Home Assistant 2023.12+

-Python environment provided by Home Assistant

-IoT Open / Lynx account with:

-Access to an installation

-Valid API key (X-API-Key) with read/write permissions (DeviceX, FunctionX, Status API)

-📦 Installation
-1️⃣ File Layout

-Place the integration into your Home Assistant configuration folder:
+Connect a Lynx installation to Home Assistant via the REST API.

+Automatically discover FunctionX objects and represent them as Home Assistant entities.

+Retrieve live values using the Status API (topic_read).

+Manage DeviceX and FunctionX from Home Assistant.

+Create, delete, and modify devices and functions.

+Assign functions to devices using meta.device_id.

+Set metadata such as names, units, icons, and public visibility.

+Data Model

+Installation: One Home Assistant config entry corresponds to one IoT Open installation.

+DeviceX: Represents physical devices in IoT Open (for example, controllers, KNX gateways, sensor hubs).

+FunctionX: Represents logical datapoints (such as temperature, humidity, switches, booleans, and other measured or state values).

+Status API: Used to retrieve up-to-date readings for all functions with topic_read defined.

+How the Integration Works

+The integration uses IoT Open API v2 over HTTPS with an X-API-Key for authentication.
+It periodically performs the following actions:

+Retrieves all FunctionX objects for the configured installation.

+Collects meta.topic_read values for each function.

+Fetches the latest available status samples.

+Creates or updates Home Assistant entities based on the function type.

+Organizes entities under devices:

+If meta.device_id is set, entities are grouped under the corresponding DeviceX.

+Otherwise, they are grouped under the installation-level device.

+Platform Management from Home Assistant

+The integration exposes several Home Assistant services that allow management of IoT Open resources:

+Create or delete DeviceX.

+Create or delete FunctionX.

+Assign FunctionX to DeviceX via meta.device_id.

+Modify metadata for both DeviceX and FunctionX (e.g., name, unit, icon, public visibility, and custom metadata fields).

+These operations can be automated through scripts or automations within Home Assistant.

+Requirements

+Home Assistant version 2023.12 or newer.

+Python environment as provided by Home Assistant (no additional installations required).

+An IoT Open/Lynx account with:

+Access to a valid installation.

+An API key (X-API-Key) with read and write access to DeviceX, FunctionX, and the Status API.

+Installation
+File Layout

+Place the integration under your Home Assistant configuration directory:

 <config>/
   custom_components/